 Viva Floralia!
 All Flowers in Art

-The Floralia festival was celebrated every spring in Ancient Rome in honor of the goddess Flora.
-Because there is nothing more beautiful than flowers and, especially flowers in art, we take advantage of this ancient celebration and take you to the “garden.”
+The Floralia festival was celebrated in Ancient Rome in honor of the goddess Flora.
+Because there is nothing more beautiful than flowers and, especially flowers in art, let’s honor this ancient tradition and take you to the “garden.”
 Of course, the garden of art history!
 Let’s pick together the best flowers in art and discover their meanings.

 Flora, Floralia, and Flowers

 According to Roman mythology, Flora was the goddess of vegetation who was in charge of making flowers bloom every spring.
 The celebration of the Floralia festival, which took place in the city of Rome and its surroundings, was held between April 28 and May 3 of each year.
 In the beginning, these festivities had a popular and country character but later evolved into something more erotic and licentious.

 In this masterpiece depicted by the Baroque master Peter Paul Rubens, we can see the Goddess Flora wearing a wreath of flowers.
 The Flemish painter executed with great delicacy and sensitivity the painting, but also managed to convey the feminine sensuality of the divine character.
 The canvas becomes a floral explosion!
 One may think that all the flowers in art could already be found in this one painting.
 In addition to her crown, the goddess is surrounded by roses, wildflowers and baskets filled to overflowing with flowers.
 On her lap also rests a small bouquet and she is thoughtfully holding between her fingers what appears to be a daisy and some bellflowers.
 In the distance, we can also glimpse some female characters filling their baskets with flowers.